Atwood, Evangeline (Rasmuson)

 - Guide to the Atwood Family Papers, 1906-2003 (HMC-0989), Archives and Special Collections, Consortium Library, University of Alaska Anchorage, http:// https://consortiumlibrary.org/archives/FindingAids/hmc-0989.html (accessed December 12, 2015).

-This essay for Evangeline Atwood originally appeared in John P. Bagoy, Legends & Legacies, Anchorage 1910-1935 (Anchorage: Publications Consultants, 2001), 382-383.
+This biographical sketch of Evangeline Atwood is based on an essay which originally appeared in John P. Bagoy, Legends & Legacies, Anchorage 1910-1935 (Anchorage: Publications Consultants, 2001), 382-383.
 See also the Robert Atwood file, Bagoy Family Pioneer Files (2004.11), Box 1, Atwood Resource Center, Anchorage Museum at Rasmuson Center, Anchorage, AK.
 Edited by Mina Jacobs, 2012.
-Note: Edited, revised and substantially expanded by Bruce Parham in 2013 and 2015.
+Note: Edited, revised, and substantially expanded by Bruce Parham in 2013 and 2015.

 Preferred citation: Bruce Parham, “Atwood, Evangeline (Rasmuson),” Cook Inlet Historical Society, Legends & Legacies, Anchorage, 1910-1940, http://alaskahistory.org.